Grudz/Intro_to_Autonomous_Vehicles/README.md

-# ROS_Projects-Autonomous_Cars_and_Robots
+# ROS_Programs

 A repository to store my ROS programs!

 -> This includes my in-class example scripts!
-(Uses ROS Melodic with Ubuntu 18.04).
-Also, some projects are currently in a private repository.
-I may decide to release these later.
+(Uses ROS Melodic with Ubuntu 18.04)